Introduction

 are the expense for us to print (we

-would like to avoid that but digital can
+would like to avoid that but digital actually costs more!) and they

 posted/freighted to places.
 They also they get out of date as its many